shipshapecode/website-nuxt/content/blog/posts/2022-09-30-conference-basics.md

 I had the chance to attend my first in-person tech conference, [CascadiaJS](https://2022.cascadiajs.com/), earlier this month and I'm very glad to have live events back in full swing again!

 As software engineers, we're lucky to be in a field that allowed a fairly easy migration to remote work.
 Virtual conferences and hackathons were plenty available the last few years, but there is something special about in-person events.
-They litate connection in a way I don't think we can quite replicate digitally, though as metaverse creation tools keep evolving, this may change.
+They facilitate connection in a way I don't think we can quite replicate digitally, though as metaverse creation tools keep evolving, this may change.

 As I’m getting ready to head to my next conference, here are some things I’ll be keeping in mind I wanted to share: